The Grass Dancer: Non-Indian ideology

-Susan Powers deals with the theme of non-Indian ideals throughout The Grass Dancer.
+Power deals with the theme of non-Indian ideals throughout The Grass Dancer.
 Whether or not this is because she was not raised on the reservation is unknown, but there are many elements that point towards the theme of leaving the reservation and issues that are non-native Indians.
 Jeannette McVay coerces her students to share their real cultural stories with the class.
-Powers flirts with the notion of non-native Indian relationships with white partners throughout the story.
+Power flirts with the notion of non-native Indian relationships with white partners throughout the story.
 Jeanette McVay and her husband have a baby that doesn't look white at all and Herod has an affair with a white woman named Clara Miller.
 Crystal Thunder (daughter of Anna/Mercury Thunder) also falls in-love with a white boy named Martin Lundstrom.
-Powers also deals with the notion of the end result of leaving the reservation.
+Power also deals with the notion of the end result of leaving the reservation.
 Charlene Thunder (1981) leaves the reservation after she tries to work some love magic to get Harley to fall in-love with her.
 She ends up leaving the reservation to go to Chicago to find her parents.